 And yet, the circle of life plays no favorites.
 And the inevitable end we know is coming still sucks the wind from us when it arrives.
 There is a scene in the movie As Good as it Gets, where Jack Nicholson chides himself for getting emotional “over a dog.”
 It does seem foolish, with all that’s going on in the world at the moment, to let such an insignificant thing as the passing of an animal affect us so deeply.
 But with me working from the house for the last several years, she had been my constant companion.
 So it only seemed right to repay her unflagging loyalty in kind, to stay with her as she breathed her last and the light drained from those cloudy but still mischievous eyes, to see that she not die among strangers.

 It has only been a few days, so I still look for her on her perch in the window seat or curled in her bed in the TV room, snoring softly.
-And in that moment when I realize she’s gone, the sadness is quickly pushed aside by the memories of that lost little dog that found her way to us.
+And in that moment when I realize she’s gone, the sadness is tempered somewhat by the memories of that lost little dog that found her way to us.

 It is the emptiest and yet the fullest of all human messages: goodbye. – Kurt Vonnegut, Jr.